Affiliate links on Android Authority may earn us a commission. Learn more.

 The accuracy of the all-day heart rate tracking on the Charge 5 is on par with what we’ve seen from previous Fitbit devices.
 My average resting heart rate recorded by the tracker matched what I saw from a finger clip pulse oximeter.

 However, during workouts, I faced a weird issue with heart rates.
 When I first started some workouts, my recorded heart rate would begin much higher than it actually was.
-Even if I was just sitting at my desk with a resting heart rate of ~50BPM, the tracker would start with a heart rate much higher, sometimes breaking past 100BPM.
+Even if I were sitting at my desk with a resting heart rate of ~50BPM, the tracker would start with a heart rate much higher, sometimes breaking past 100BPM.
 After a minute or two, the tracker would slowly drop down closer to my actual heart rate.
 Obviously, this created some inaccurate workout data.

 The accuracy of the all-day heart rate tracking on the Charge 5 is on par with other Fitbit devices.

-Other than that weird issue, though, workout heart rate recording is good.
+Besides that weird issue, though, workout heart rate recording is good.
 The graph above depicts a bike ride I did.
 You can see comparison lines between the Fitbit Charge 5 results and the Wahoo Tickr X chest strap.
 The charts are very similar, with the same peaks and valleys.
 Even the average and peak heart rates recorded by both devices are extremely close.

 Step tracking

 Fitbit is notorious for over-counting steps with its devices.
 I spent some days wearing it on my right (dominant) wrist with the Fitbit Sense on my left wrist.
 Each day, the Charge 5 recorded several hundred more steps than the Sense.
-This likely has to do with the choice of wrist for each device, but it still proves that step tracking with a Fitbit isn’t going to be as accurate as a dedicated pedometer.
+This likely has to do with the choice of the wrist for each device, but it still proves that step tracking with a Fitbit isn’t going to be as accurate as a dedicated pedometer.
 That said, it’s probably close enough for most people’s needs.

-Keep in mind that Fitbit, its competitors, and health professionals in general, are trying to downplay step tracking as a useful health metric on its own.
+Keep in mind that Fitbit, its competitors, and health professionals in general are trying to downplay step tracking as a useful health metric on its own.
 Fitbit is pushing Active Zone Minutes and its Daily Readiness Score as better alternatives to things like steps and heart rate info.
 We’ll cover this a bit more in the Fitbit app section below.
-Notably, thanks to a June 2023 update, users can now access their Daily Readiness Score onscreen making the Charge 5 a more effective tool.
+Notably, thanks to a June 2023 update, users can now access their Daily Readiness Score onscreen, making the Charge 5 a more effective tool.

 Sleep, SpO2, and skin temperature tracking

 Fitbits are some of the best sleep trackers on the market.
 Unsurprisingly, the sleep tracking data from the Fitbit Charge 5 is accurate, easy to understand, and useful.
 You get a sleep score each day that gives you a roundabout idea of how well you slept the previous evening.
 In general, my sleep scores accurately reflected how rested I felt the next day.
-As of June 2022, Charge 5 users can also access Fitbit’s Sleep Profile program which offers long-term insights into your sleep patterns and bedtime behavior.
+As of June 2022, Charge 5 users can also access Fitbit’s Sleep Profile program, which offers long-term insights into your sleep patterns and bedtime behavior.

-Unfortunately, though Fitbit made headlines for tracking snoring, this feature is not available on the Charge 5.
+Unfortunately, though Fitbit made headlines for tracking snoring, this feature is unavailable on the Charge 5.
 It is reserved for the brand’s smartwatch lines, at least for now.
 Considering there is no microphone on the Charge 5 (which is necessary for the snoring score), the Charge 5 will almost certainly not get this feature.

 The Charge 5 can, however, track SpO2, otherwise known as your blood-oxygen level.
 The closer this number is to 100, the better off you are.
-The tracker takes SpO2 measurements periodically throughout the day and you can always check your average level on the tracker itself.
+The tracker takes SpO2 measurements periodically throughout the day, and you can always check your average level on the tracker itself.
 I found SpO2 readings to be very accurate as compared to a dedicated pulse oximeter.

 Although it does not have dedicated hardware for the purpose, the Fitbit Charge 5 can also track skin temperature.
 It only tracks this while you are asleep, though, and cannot be manually triggered.
 It would still be useful info, however, as extreme fluctuations in your average skin temperature could be an early warning sign that you are getting sick.